 If AES services your student loan, there are several ways to make a payment:

 - Send a check via mail: Borrowers can make a loan payment by writing a check or money order payable to American Education Services and mailing it to: American Education Services at P.O.
 Box 65093, Baltimore, Maryland 21264-5093.
-Include your AES account number on your check and drop the payment in the mail at least five to seven days before the due date.
+Include your AES account number on your check and drop the payment in the mail at least seven to 10 days before the due date.

 - Pay by phone: You can make payments by phone by calling 800-233-0557 anytime, day or night.
 Have your bank routing number and account number ready.